Sustainable Construction Methods

 Save money and benefit the environment by minimising transport requirements.

 This information is based on the Sustainable Construction: Simple ways to make it happen guide [PDF] written by the BRE Environmental Consultancy on behalf of Sustainability East.
+To learn more about sustainable construction techniques and how to drive construction sustainability, download the manual now.
 First published 2008 by IHS BRE Press.
 AP 271.